vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 Azure Container Registry provides storage of private Docker images for container deployments.
 The service is a managed, private Docker registry service based on the open-source Docker Registry 2.0.
 Azure Container Registry is used to store and manage your private Docker container images.

+When a new module instance is created by the IoT Edge runtime, it gets a corresponding module identity.
+The module identity is stored in IoT Hub, and is used as the addressing and security scope for all local and cloud communications for that module instance.
+In implementation, modules images exist as container images in a repository, and module instances are containers on devices.
+The only supported container engine for IoT Edge devices in production is Moby.

 In this exercise, you will use the Azure portal to create a new Azure Container Registry resource.

 #### Task 1: Create the container registry